marykdb/maryk/store/rocksdb/README.md

 }
 ```

-Note: when a store is created ensure to call `close()` at the end of use to ensure the release
-of used memory and cleaning up of processes.
+**Note:** It is important to call `close()` at the end of the use block to release memory and clean up any processes.

 ## Migrations

-The data store always checks on creation if all passed data models are compatible with the stored data models.
+The data store always checks if all passed DataModels are compatible with the stored models upon creation.
-If not it will trigger a migration.
-To handle a migration it is needed to define a `migrationHandler`.
+If they are not, it will trigger a migration.
+A `migrationHandler` must be defined to handle migrations.

-Note: Models, indices and properties can be added without migration.
-It is also possible to set less strict validation
+**Note:** It is possible to add Models, indices, and properties without a migration.
+Additionally, it is possible
-rules.
-It is not possible to change types of properties, rename values without making the old value alternative or add
+to set less strict validation rules.
+However, it is not possible to change the types of properties, rename values
-more strict validation without automatically trigger a validation.
+without making the old value an alternative, or add more strict validation without automatically triggering a migration.

 ```kotlin
 Rocks(